-- Fish oil.
-Of all the supplements for RA, fish oil -- with healthy omega-3 fatty acids -- has some of the best science behind it.
-It seems to lower inflammation slightly.
-Studies have shown that it may also help relieve your pain and morning stiffness.
+Fish oil.
+Omega-3 fatty acids seem to lower inflammation slightly.
+Studies show that it may also help relieve your pain and morning stiffness.
 You may be able to lower your doses of painkillers if you take fish oil.

-- Borage seed oil.
-There is some evidence that taking borage seed oil along with your regular medications might help symptoms of RA after six weeks of treatment.
+Borage seed oil.
+There is some evidence that taking this along with your regular medications might help your symptoms after 6 weeks of treatment.
 The improvement appears to last as long as 24 weeks.

-If you want to try one, Husmi says, you should be thorough.
-Use it for three months and then decide if it has helped you.
-If you're feeling better, keep using it.
-But if you don't feel any better, stop.
+If you want to try a supplement and your doctor says it’s OK, Husni says to try it for 3 months and then decide if it has helped you.
+If you feel better, keep using it.
+If not, you can stop.